th-nuernberg/usermgmt/README.md

 # Quota hardlimit on user home
 quota_home_hardlimit = '22G'
 # Create/delete/modify user on the slurm data base by default
-# Can be overriden via CLI option for a command
+# Can be overridden via CLI option for a command
 include_slurm = true
 # Create/delete/modify user on the ldap data base by default
-# Can be overriden via CLI option for a command
+# Can be overridden via CLI option for a command
 include_ldap = true
 # Use the directory management module of the application
 # Note that this is somewhat experimental and quite specific to